drmikesamy/desilo/README.md

 [<img src="Resources/diagram.png">](https://github.com/drmikesamy/desilo/tree/main/Resources/diagram.png)

-Desilo is a simple and open protocol designed to securely fetch siloed patient notes between hospital sites using interoperability standards.
+Desilo is a simple and open protocol designed to securely fetch siloed patient notes in HL7 FHIR format between hospital sites using interoperability standards.
 It leverages encrypted websocket connections and cryptographic signatures to ensure data security and integrity, and is built to be resilient without relying on a monolithic national patient database which can be compromised, leading to the catastrophic data breaches we often see in the news, even from reputable companies.

 The Desilo Protocol is inspired by the Nostr Protocol, but has been modified in order to meet the the data security and regulatory requirements of healthcare.